Energy Levels and Electronic Configuration Chemistry the virtual school

 levels

-or shells shells can only hold a certain amount ofelectrons the first and innermost shell can only hold a maximum of two electrons the shells that come out of this can hold a maximum of eight electrons let's look at some Arrangements lithium has three protons therefore it has three electrons the first three electrons are placed in the first shell closest to the nucleus and the third electron is placed in the second shell two plus one three electrons these diagrams are called dot and cross diagrams and they used to show the
+The innermost shell can only contain a maximum of two electrons.
+The shells that come after can contain a maximum of eight electrons.
+Let's look at some arrangements.
+Lithium has three protons, therefore it has three electrons.
+The first two electrons are placed in the first most shell. close to the nucleus and the third electron is placed in the second shell 2 + 1 three electrons these diagrams are called dot and cross diagrams and are used to show the

 electronic